 This article also shows that the half-life (i.e. the time in which a post will have received half of its clicks) of a Facebook post is 30 minutes.
 A tweet?
 A mere 18 minutes.

 So how do you get the cream to rise to the top?
 Well, in content distribution, there’s nothing wrong with a little shameless self-promotion.

 This might seem counter-intuitive to what you’re trying to achieve, but bear with us.
 If you’re trying to build a community of loyal followers, this could be a great way to get the ball rolling.
 Sponsored Facebook and LinkedIn posts and promoted tweets allow you to target that demographic you’re chasing as well as extend the half-life of posts and keep them in people’s feeds longer.

-And now there’s the option of paid syndication, with services like Outbrain, which promotes your content on the web’s largest content publishers, like CNN.com and The Guardian website, and StumbleUpon, a content curator that will recommend your content to its users.
+And now there’s the option of paid syndication, with services like Outbrain, which promotes your content on the web’s largest content publishers, like CNN.com and The Guardian website, and Taboola, a content discovery platform that serves publishers like New York Times, NBC and CBS.
 These will put your content in front of targeted users right when they’re the most receptive.

-Remember that scary statistic about the number of Facebook posts and tweets that are published every minute?
+Remember that scary statistic about the number of YouTube videos watched and tweets being published every minute?
 That’s why an influencer (a popular blogger, journalist or media outlet) is worth their weight in gold.
 After being barraged with content, we count on our influencers to help us work out what’s worth paying attention to: and what’s not!

 Earned media is about playing the long game by building relationships over time.
 Email relevant influencers to introduce yourself (without asking them for anything).
 Share links with them to other pieces of content they may find interesting.
 Comment intelligently on their posts.
 Link to their posts yourself.
 And when you do finally send them content, make sure it’s applicable to their interests, and that the standard of the content is as high as possible.